jaisrin/procure-to-pay-automation-system-/05_Modules/01_Requester/README.md

+# Requester Module

+## Overview

+The Requester module initiates the procurement process.
+It allows users to create, manage, and track purchase requests before they enter the approval workflow.

+This module ensures that all required information is captured accurately at the source, enabling structured downstream processing.

+---

+## Key Responsibilities

+- Create purchase requests
+- Provide business justification
+- Attach supporting documents
+- Submit requests for approval
+- Track request status across stages

+---

+## Screens Covered

+- Requester Dashboard
+- Create Purchase Request

+---

 ## Screen: Requester Dashboard

----

-## Requester Module – Functional Overview

 ### Overview

-The Requester Dashboard provides structured visibility of all Purchase Requests across the procurement lifecycle.
-It enables users to create new requests and track their progression from submission to completion.
+The Requester Dashboard provides a consolidated view of all purchase requests created by the user.
+It enables tracking of request status, quick access to actions, and initiation of new purchase requests.

 ---